Buy Pre-War Cards

 What kind of cards do you sell?

-Almost all of the cards are sports related.
+Most of the cards are sports related.
 There’s baseball, of course, but a lot more, too.
 I’ve sold football, basketball, hockey, tennis, golf, boxing, wrestling, soccer, and just about any sport you can think of.
-A handful of non-sports cards make their way in usually, including some historical stuff, presidential stuff, etc.
+But the sales also include non-sports cards too, including some historical stuff, presidential stuff, etc.

-All of the cards are pre-war or, at the latest, from the 1940s.
+Almost all of the cards are from the 1880s through the 1940s.
+Occasionally, there may be a later card in there but that is rare.
 There is always an assortment of card types, that can include tobacco cards, early candy/caramel cards, gum cards, strip cards, trade cards, game cards, and more.

 How much are the cards?

 This is not a high-dollar sale.
 There may be some more expensive cards from time to time but these are mostly very inexpensive cards under $50 with most even under $20.
-There are always some under $10.
+There are always some at $10 or even less.

 These sales serve two purposes — to help me sell of excess cards I don’t necessarily need (usually so I can buy more stuff) and also to help others to build affordable pre-war collections.